AhmetZamanis/UsedCarKicksClassification/Report.md

 df["PremiumRetailClean"] = (df["VehBCost"] - df["MMRAcquisitonRetailCleanPrice"]) / df["MMRAcquisitonRetailCleanPrice"]
 ```

+The row with a purchase price of 1 results in an astronomically high
+value for the warranty cost / purchase price ratio, so we drop it after
+all.
+We have plenty of data, and it’s likely better to keep it accurate.

 ``` python
 # Warranty ratio to purchase price
 df["WarrantyRatio"] = df["WarrantyCost"] / df["VehBCost"]